cilas/challenge_docker_go_lang/README.md

-# Challenger Docker Go Lang
+# Challenge Docker Go Lang

-Challenger created on fullcicle course from code.education.
+Challenge created on fullcicle course from code.education.

 ## How to use
 ### Build the docker image